mjtiv/Matching_Files_Program/README.md

 the "Matching_Files_Parameter_File.txt" to their files of interests and run the program locally or in an HPC environment.

+# Files Provided in Repository

-# Program Files:
+Program Files:

-matching_files.py (python script file)
+File 1. matching_files.py (python script file)

-Matching_Files_Paramter_File.txt (input paramter file to run program)
+File 2.
+Matching_Files_Paramter_File.txt  (paramter file that users change to change program inputs)

-# Output:Two files
+Example Dataset to Run Program

+File 3.
+TEST_File_1.txt

+File 4.
+TEST_File_2.txt

+Example Output From Program

-# File 1 (Report_File.txt) which contains a overview of the files and number of matching and mismatching lines of data
+File 5.
+Report_File.txt which contains a overview of the files and number of matching and mismatching lines of data

-# File 2 (Mis-match_Report.txt) contains all lines of the files that do not match
+File 6.
+Mis-match_Report.txt contains all lines of the files that do not match